-Road hierarchies and overall legibility of the precinct can be enhanced with the use of varied road and footpath paving treatments.
+Road hierarchies and overall legibility of the precinct can be enhanced with the use of varied road and footpath paving treatments, in keeping with the material palette of the Linear Park.
 Consideration should be given to the use of block pavers at road junctions or to create varying precincts within the development.
+For example, emphasising Daly Street and the extension of Grandstand Road where it forms the edge to the Linear Park.